pdfcpu/pdfcpu/content/core/sign_validate.md

 # Validate Signatures

-Validate signature integrity for digital signatures present in a PDF.
+Validate signature integrity, report available trust evidence and perform a best-effort local assessment.

 This command checks whether signed byte ranges still match their signatures and reports available signer, certificate, timestamp, revocation, DSS, and PAdES evidence.

-Trust-related output is based on pdfcpu's configured local certificate store and available revocation information.
+Certificate-path and revocation output is based on pdfcpu's configured local certificate store and available revocation information.
 It is useful for inspection and automation, but it is not a legal-validity, eIDAS, enterprise policy, or full long-term validation statement.

 Signature validation is under active development.
-Support for additional signature formats, validation rules, trust evidence, and long-term validation is being expanded.
+Support for additional signature formats, validation rules, and trust evidence is being expanded.

 ```
 pdfcpu signatures validate inFile [flags]